LamininSolutions/mfsql-connector/source/mfsql-integration-connector/send-bulk-email/index.rst

  - each row represent a specific template
  - each template has a one to one correlation with the valuelist item in 'Channel'.
 The valuelist item is added in the channel column
  - fromEmail and CCemail can include multiple addressed delimited by ';'
+ - Add the subject for the email.
+ - Add the Email Profile to be used for the template.
+If null or invalid the default EmailProfile in MFSettings will be used.
  - The head, greeting, mainbody, signature and footer must be include html tags
  - Three placeholders can be used optionally.
 Firstname, user and head. {head}, {firstname], {user}
  - if the {head} placeholder is included then the default CSS from MFSettings will be used